Siddhi 5.1 Architecture¶

 To make sure tables do not go out of memory IncrementalDataPurger

 is used to purge old data.

-When aggregation is queried through join or store query for a given time granularity it reads the data
+When aggregation is queried through join or on-demand query for a given time granularity it reads the data

 from the in-memory

 BaseIncrementalValueStore and from the tables computes the composite results as described, and presents the results.

 This is the format exposed to external systems when they send events via Input Handler and consume events via Stream Callback or Query Callback.
 This consists of a

 Objectthat contains all the values in accordance to the corresponding stream.